 Pre-empt questions and objections.
 The most successful companies use this to their own advantage.
 We wouldn’t normally offer up these objections in a pitch.
 But when there’s time for Q & A, and the prospect brings up an objection, you better be prepared for the counterargument and how this actually presents a great opportunity for them.

 Equate The Money Value Factor

 Money is what matters at the end of the day.
 Whether it is increasing sales or reducing costs, B2B companies care about these two things.
+When you start increasing sales or reducing costs, it becomes critical to keep track of all the funds and to make this task easier.
+You can always use an invoice processing software that helps you keep your financials in check, ensure correct payment, and easily deliver payments.
 If you have real data that shows the “money factor” and monetary value your product brings to people will directly speak to their pockets.